carolinepconrad/MorseCodeArduino/README.md

 # MorseCodeArduino
-Using an arduino, type a word to blink the morse code.
+Using an Arduino Uno, type a word to blink the morse code.